Microsoft/azure-docs.cs-cz/articles/active-directory/manage-apps/application-proxy-add-on-premises-application.md

 ---
-title: Přidání místní aplikace – proxy aplikací v Azure AD
+title: Tutorial - Add an on-premises app - Application Proxy in Azure AD
-description: Azure Active Directory (Azure AD) obsahuje službu proxy aplikací, která uživatelům umožňuje přístup k místním aplikacím přihlášením pomocí svého účtu Azure AD.
-V tomto kurzu se dozvíte, jak připravit prostředí pro použití s proxy aplikací.
-Pak používá Azure Portal k přidání místní aplikace do tenanta služby Azure AD.
+description: Azure Active Directory (Azure AD) has an Application Proxy service that enables users to access on-premises applications by signing in with their Azure AD account.
+This tutorial shows you how to prepare your environment for use with Application Proxy.
+Then, it uses the Azure portal to add an on-premises application to your Azure AD tenant.
 services: active-directory
 author: msmimart
 manager: CelesteDG